Seniors who Refuse Care Articles

 Depressed, anxious elders are often reluctant to leave their comfort zone, but most doctors won't do an in-home evaluation.0 Comments

-From falls to spending habits to abuse to car accidents, there are a range of “secrets” that elders tend to keep from their loved ones.
+From falls to spending habits, and elder abuse to car accidents, there are a range of “secrets” that elders tend to keep from their loved ones.
 What's are you supposed to do if you find out that your elderly parent is hiding something from the family?8 Comments